davensketch/1015Miniproject_daven_edan/README.md

 2. The Bar chart for Random Forest shows conclusion of Tree created. suggesting that GDP per capita has the highest importance in influencing happiness in a country.
 3. The more developed the country, (better social support, stronger economies) would tend to have a higher happiness score compared to underdeveloped countries.

+# Insights and what we have learnt
+* Using classification approach such as Random Forest to analyse categorical data
+* Modules such as AgglomerativeClustering from sklearn
+* Using a clustering approach to group similar data points into clusters based on their inherent properties

 # References
 * https://www.kaggle.com/datasets/ajaypalsinghlo/world-happiness-report-2022
 * https://www.datacamp.com/tutorial/random-forests-classifier-python